Akashp12345/ebooks-backend/ReadMe.md

 ### Technology Used

 - **AWS EC2**: Amazon Web Services Elastic Compute Cloud (EC2) is used to deploy the server.
-- **Nginx**: Nginx is a high-performance web server and reverse proxy server.
-It is used to serve the website, handle load balancing, and manage incoming HTTP requests efficiently.
+- **Nginx**:It is used to serve the api, handle load balancing, and manage incoming HTTP requests efficiently.
-- **pm2**: PM2 is a production process manager for Node.js applications.
-It helps manage application processes, provides monitoring and logging, and ensures that applications run continuously by automatically restarting them if they crash.
+- **pm2**: It is used for manage the process and automatically restart the server on crash.
-- **AWS CodePipeline**: AWS CodePipeline is a continuous integration and continuous delivery (CI/CD) service for fast and reliable application updates.
-It automates the build, test, and deploy phases of your release process, helping to streamline the deployment of your website.
+- **AWS CodePipeline**: AWS CodePipeline is used to CI/CD.

-## AWS CodePipeline Stages
+### AWS CodePipeline Stages

 ### Overview

-AWS CodePipeline automates the build, test, and deployment phases of your release process every time there is a code change, based on the release model you define.
+Used AWS CodePipeline for CI/CD.
 Here are the stages typically involved in a CodePipeline setup for deploying a web application:

 ### Stages